 The Sniffon is very bright, which can sometimes get them into mischief if they are left unsupervised.
 They are problem solvers and quite agile, making them capable escape artists if the opportunity presents itself.
 A Sniffon owner should take care to secure their dog when they leave and not allow them to remain outside by themselves.
 The Sniffon gets along well with children and other dogs and makes a great family pet!

 The Schnauzer is a diverse pup that can come in many different sizes.
 This makes their mixed breed possibilities quite vast.
-These are just a few of the excellent Schnauzer mixes detailed above.
+These are just a few of the excellent Schnauzer mixes available.
 There are obviously many different options for Schnauzer mixes, and we’d encourage you to check out your local no kill pet shelter before spending the money at a breeder.

 Most of the mixes featured here will make wonderful family pets, and provide you with many years of companionship.
 Adopting a Schnauzer mix will likely improve the longevity of your pet by avoiding the health issues of a purebred while avoiding the price tag that comes along with it.